 Within the context of the liberal arts environment, High Point University’s Biology Department provides students with curricular options that range from the generalized to the specialized, and that prepare them for a wide variety of post-baccalaureate goals (e.g., careers in field ecology or biomedical research; advanced studies in the life sciences; professional programs in the health sciences, such as medical school).
-Within our curricula, special emphasis is placed on science as a process, supported by a conceptual understanding of basic biological principles.
-To this end, hands-on, experiential learning opportunities are abundant, both within classrooms and teaching laboratories and through original research.
-As a result, our curricula foster within students not only the knowledge base, but also the critical thinking, communication and collaboration skills that prepare them for success in their future careers and for leadership roles within society.
+Within our program, special emphasis is placed on science as a process.
+As a result, hands-on, experiential learning opportunities are abundant, both within classrooms and teaching laboratories and through original research.
+As a result, our curricula foster within students not only the knowledge base but also the critical thinking, communication and collaboration skills that prepare them for success in their future careers and for leadership roles within society.

 Students are invited to work with faculty on research projects in the following areas:

 - Endocrine disrupting compounds and toxicology

 - Aquatic ecology